edamame-load-test/edamame-load-test.github.io/docs/case-study.md

 ## 4. Load testing for collaboration apps

 Due to the rise of remote work, real-time collaboration apps can grow very quickly.
-For example, [Miro grew from 12k to 100k concurrently connected users](https://medium.com/miro-engineering/reliable-load-testing-with-regards-to-unexpected-nuances-6f38c82196a5) in less than one year.
+For example, Miro grew from 12k to 100k concurrently connected users in less than one year[^8].
 Applications need to be scalable to handle fast user growth, which can compound the challenges listed above.
 Load testers built for this space, like Edamame, should have a certain set of characteristics to be effective.

 - Load tests need to ensure that all architecture components supporting both HTTP and WebSocket are sufficiently tested.
 This means that the virtual users should be able to mimic both an HTTP and WebSocket client.
 - Load tests should be able to generate at least 100k virtual users per test to support the needs of medium-to-large collaboration apps.